 In order to make the proxy package selection easy for you, we have come up with some offerings that are already based on proven technologies and protocols.
 Think of us as a “proxy boutique” with ready-to-go proxy plans.

-All our proxies are Private.
+Both our residential and data center proxy servers are Private.
 We do not offer Shared proxies due to their inferior speed and low quality of performance for the end-users.
 Moreover, all our offerings are based on IPv4 and HTTP(S) protocols that have proven to be the most reliable and widely accepted by the market.
-We can offer you both datacenter proxies and residential IPs for a variety of online applications.
+We can offer you both datacenter proxies and residential static proxies for a variety of online applications.

 Since we ship proxies with optimal protocols presets, you are only choosing between Static and Dynamic types based on your use case needs.
 Both options support standard proxy authorization methods (username/password and IP authentication).
 This combination of features was dictated by myriads of use cases and valuable feedback from our customers to ensure that our proxy-based solutions cater to 99% of your possible requirements.